-Recently, linear attention\footnote{For convenience, here we use linear attention as a shorthand for parallel-trainable linear recurrent models, including state space models (SSMs) and linear recurrent neural networks (linear RNNs).} has been introduced as a promising asynchronous event-based model architecture since it naturally solves the parallel-recurrent bottleneck \cite{yang2024parallelizing, yang2023gated, peng2023rwkv, katharopoulos2020transformers, gu2024mamba}.
-However, existing methods have been limited to relatively simple global-level classification tasks \cite{soydan2024s7, schone2024scalable}, while more challenging local-level tasks, like object detection, remain unexplored.
-The obstacle lies in the poor accuracy-efficiency trade-off, due to the lack of state-level sparsity, \ie , linear attention updates all elements of its state, making per-event computation scale with the state size.
-This is problematic for object detection, in which fine-grained spatial representation and therefore a large state size is preferred \cite{hao2026maximizing}.
-It can be straightforward to sparsify the state activation, but the key challenge lies in maintaining the parallel training while gaining the sparsity.
+Linear attention\footnote{For convenience, here we use linear attention as a shorthand for parallel-trainable linear recurrent models, including state space models (SSMs) and linear recurrent neural networks (linear RNNs).} has emerged as a promising asynchronous event-based model architecture since it naturally addresses the parallel-recurrent bottleneck \cite{yang2024parallelizing, yang2024gated, peng2023rwkv, katharopoulos2020transformers, gu2024mamba}.
+However, existing methods are limited to relatively simple global-level classification tasks \cite{soydan2024s7, schone2024scalable}, while more challenging local-level tasks, like object detection, remain unexplored.
+The main obstacle is the poor accuracy-efficiency trade-off due to the lack of state-level sparsity, \ie, linear attention updates all elements of its state, making per-event computation scale with the state size.
+This is problematic for object detection, where accurate localization requires fine-grained spatial representations and therefore a large state size \cite{hao2026maximizing}.
+Although sparsifying state activation is conceptually straightforward, the key challenge is to maintain parallel training while gaining sparsity.